onlyhayam/z-search/docs/README.md

 # Z-search

-_A search engine that actually gives choices._
+_Feel no more owned by a single search engine !_